vs Rust

 Upside Built into the language — no external crate, no Cargo.toml edit.
 The compiler validates the worker function signature at the call site.
 Results are delivered in the original vector order.
 The thread count is set per call, making it easy to tune for the hardware at hand.

-Downside The worker must return a primitive (integer, long, float, or boolean) — returning text or a struct reference is not yet supported.
+Downside Workers can return primitives (integer, long, float, boolean), text, and inline enums — but not struct references.
 Workers cannot capture local variables: context must be embedded as fields alongside the data in the element struct.
 For multi-stage transformations, use map() / filter() / reduce() sequentially — each stage allocates a new intermediate vector.